BOOK PROJECT

 PEER-REVIEWED PUBLICATIONS

-"Refugees to the Rescue: Motivating Pro-Refugee Public Engagement during the COVID-19 Pandemic" Accepted.
-Journal of Experimental Political Science. (with Claire Adida, Adeline Lo, and Scott Williamson)[email for accepted version]
+"Refugees to the Rescue: Motivating Pro-Refugee Public Engagement during the COVID-19 Pandemic" 2021.
+Journal of Experimental Political Science. (with Claire Adida, Adeline Lo, and Scott Williamson)[paper]

 Migrants are often scapegoated during public health crises.
 Can such crises create opportunities for migrant inclusion instead?
 Refugee advocates regularly share narratives of refugee contributions to society, and as the COVID-19 pandemic unfolds, many organizations have stepped up their outreach with stories of refugees helping out in the crisis.
 We have partnered up with one of the country’s leading refugee advocate organizations to test whether solidarity narratives increase public engagement with refugee advocate organizations We combine a Facebook experimental design with an original survey measuring inclusionary attitudes and behavior toward refugees to evaluate the effectiveness of refugee narratives.
 We test whether migrant narratives framed in the context of COVID-19, targeted to local communities, or labeled as refugees vs. immigrants enhance public engagement with the outreach efforts of refuge organizations Our results help us understand which refugee narratives shape public engagement with efforts to support vulnerable minorities during a public health crisis.